Abhilash-Ponnachan/JSModules/modularity.md

         return math.sqrt(r);
     };
     ```
     - display module will have simialr change to export -
      ```javascript
     // ES6 module syntax
+    // default export
+    export default function display_value(value){
+        // Since this is server side we can just write to console console.log(`The RMS value is ${value}`);
+    }
+    ```
+    - finally the main module which brings it all together -
+     ```javascript
+    // ES6 module syntax
     // import default member from calc
     import calc_rms from './calc';
     // import with alais from calc
     //import {display_value as display} from './display';
-    // NOTE: the above does not work with Node V 8.10 as of now
+    // NOTE: use the above if it was a named exported
-    // fallback to default
-    import display_value from './display';
+    // use the below one for default exported import display from './display';
+    // NOTE: the identifier name of imported binding can be different

     const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9];
     const rms = calc_rms(numbers);
     // NOTE: we are using the single exported function

-    display_value(rms);
+    display(rms);
     // NOTE: we are using the binding alais
     ```
     - _Support for ES6 in Node.js as of v8.10_